 At Teamdeck, we offer two options:

 - Sign up for a 7-day free trial.
 You will get full access to the app and will be able to transition to the premium membership when the trial expires seamlessly.
 Tip: if you want to see what it’s like to use Teamdeck in real-life scenarios, you can import sample data to your account and play around.

-- Schedule a consultation with our customer success team.
-We will discuss your needs, show you the different capabilities of our resource planner, and help you decide whether it’s the right fit.
+- Schedule a call with Aniela.
+She will discuss your needs, show you the different capabilities of our resource planner, and help you decide whether it’s the right fit.